kevb34ns/auto-comment-blocks/README.md

 Type `/**` to start a block comment, then hit the Enter key, and the extension will close the block.
 While inside the comment block, the extension will insert an asterisk at the start of every new line, and align the comment, respecting indentation.

 ### QDoc-style (Qt) comment blocks
-**New feature:** use `/*!` in C/C++ files to start a QDoc comment block.
+Use `/*!` in C/C++ files to start a QDoc comment block.

 ## Feature requests
-Currently, this extension supports C, C++, C#, and Java.
+Currently, this extension supports C, C++, C#, CSS/Sass, and Java.
 If you want to suggest a feature or request support for a specific language, please create an issue in the [repository](https://github.com/kevinkyang/auto-comment-blocks/issues).
 In the interest of keeping this extension simple and lightweight, some features may not be possible right now.

 ## Extension Settings